Kelechi-uo/Darey.io_PBL_DevOps/Project_1.md

 ## Key Take Away

 Chmod takes three main arguments: `r`, `w`, and `x`, which stand for read, write, and execute, respectively.
 Adding or removing combinations of the arguments controls file and folder permissions.
-For example, `chmod +rwx` adds permission to read, write, and execute scripts.
+For example, `chmod +rwx` adds permission to read, write, and execute scripts or programs.
 Running `chmod -wx` removes the ability to write and execute.

 ## chmod Modifies File Permissions